Gabe3L/SpotiFrame/README.md

 ## Features

-- Modular React component layout with a clean GUI
+- Modular React component layout with a clean glass GUI
 - Integrated FastAPI backend for authentication and Spotify data
 - Spotify PKCE Workflow for real-time display